muratk5n/thirdwave/en/index.md

 TechXplore: "Navid Attarzadeh first noticed the prickly pear cactus while walking to UTEP's Center for Advanced Materials Research lab.
-The team had been exploring nickel as a catalytic replacement for platinum, a metal that is abundant on Earth and 1,000 times cheaper than platinum.
+The team had been exploring nickel as a catalytic replacement for platinum, a metal that is abundant on Earth..
 Nickel, however, is not as quick and effective at breaking down water into hydrogen.

-"Every day, I passed this same plant," said Attarzadeh, a doctoral student in environmental science and engineering.
-"And I started connecting it to our catalyst problem.
+'Every day, I passed this same plant,' said Attarzadeh, a doctoral student in environmental science and engineering.
+'And I started connecting it to our catalyst problem.
 What caught my attention was how big the leaves and fruits were compared to other desert plants;
-the prickly pear has an extraordinary surface area."
+the prickly pear has an extraordinary surface area.'

 That's when the Attarzadeh had an idea.
 What if they designed a 3D nickel-based catalyst in the shape of the prickly pear cactus?
 The larger surface area could accommodate more electrochemical reactions—creating more hydrogen than nickel typically can.
 The team quickly designed the nano-scale structure—invisible to the human eye—and put it to the test.
 'We tested the catalyst's ability to split water repeatedly and had good results'"

 ---